Mercedes-Benz EQB vs Lexus RZ

 The Verdict

-The Lexus RZ takes 7 of 9 key spec categories.
+The Lexus RZ takes 8 of 10 key spec categories and comes in at a lower price.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions